JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_22.md

 21\. —‘On the second night, where does his soul abide?’

 22\.
 Ahura Mazda answered: 'It rushes and sits near the skull, singing the Kima Gâtha, O holy <span id="p319">[<sup><small>p.
-319</small></sup>]</span> Zarathu_s_tra!
+319</small></sup>]</span> Zarathu<i>s</i>tra!
 “To what land shall I turn, O Ahura Mazda?
 To whom shall I go with praying?”

 ‘On that night his soul tastes as much of suffering as the whole of the living world can taste.’

 23\. —‘On the third night, where does his soul abide?’

 24\.
-Ahura Mazda answered: 'It rushes and sits near the skull, singing the Kima Gâtha, O holy Zarathu_s_tra!
+Ahura Mazda answered: 'It rushes and sits near the skull, singing the Kima Gâtha, O holy Zarathu<i>s</i>tra!
 “To what land shall I turn, O Ahura Mazda?
 To whom shall I go with praying?”

 ‘On that night his soul tastes as much of suffering as the whole of the living world can taste.’

 25\.
-At the end of the third night, O holy Zarathu_s_tra! when the dawn appears, it seems to the soul of the faithless one as if it were brought amidst snow and stench, and as if a wind were blowing from the region of the north, from the regions of the north, a foul-scented wind, the foulest-scented of all the winds in the world.
+At the end of the third night, O holy Zarathu<i>s</i>tra! when the dawn appears, it seems to the soul of the faithless one as if it were brought amidst snow and stench, and as if a wind were blowing from the region of the north, from the regions of the north, a foul-scented wind, the foulest-scented of all the winds in the world.

 26-32.
 And it seems to the soul of the wicked man as if he were inhaling that wind with the nostrils, and he thinks: ‘Whence does that wind blow, the foulest-scented wind that I ever inhaled with my nostrils [^1345]?’ <span id="p320">[<sup><small>p.
 320</small></sup>]</span> 33\.
 The first step that the soul of the wicked man made laid him in the Evil-Thought Hell;